Log into any social media platform and you’ll see them -- hashtags.

-- For this reason, you’re usually better off avoiding contractions.
+- Avoiding using contractions.
 Without apostrophes, using these words all squished together with other words can confuse readers.

-- To make your hashtag more readable, capitalize each word.
+- To make your hashtag more readable, capitalize the first letter of each word.
 This is especially important with longer hashtags.

 - Hit the sweet spot between overly generic and way too specific.
 For example, #metal will get lost in a sea of other posts -- including ones about Metallica and Slayer.
 But #steel is a specific metal that’s in the news a lot these days -- try that instead.
 Don’t make it too specific, either -- nobody is looking up #SteelMechanicalTubing on Twitter.